YamanSD/eFormer/README.md

   - Run the following commands:
     - `mvn clean package`
     - `java -jar target/eformer.backend.jar`
+  - Allow incomming connections, if asked.
   - Now the server is running & the APIs should function properly

 2. Frontend:
+  - Navigate to the Frontend directory: `cd Frontend`
+  - Run the following commands:
+    - `mvn `